5jt/aplcloud/README.md

 APL+Win has no way to read parameter values from the command line, so inputs must be from file.
 AF instances have a local file system at `D:\home` with 500 MB storage.
-So `MyHttpTrigger.js` writes the received string to `D:\home\input.txt`, makes an asynch call to `aplwr.exe reverser.w3` then reads `D:\home\output.txt` for the revered string to return.
+So `MyHttpTrigger.js` writes the received string to `D:\home\input.txt`, makes an async call to `aplwr.exe reverser.w3` then reads `D:\home\output.txt` for the revered string to return.

 In the Azure portal, created a Function App `sjtfun1220` and within it a Function [`MyHttpTrigger`](./phase1/MyProjFolder/src/functions/MyHttpTrigger.js) with a Node runtime.

-On my local machine used Azure Core Functions to test `MyHttpTrigger`
+On my local machine used [Azure Core Tools]()https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=macos%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-csharp to test `MyHttpTrigger`

     func start